 8. Bowlin PR, Gatti JM, Murphy JP.
 Pediatric Testicular Torsion.
 Surg Clin North Am.
 2017;97(1):161-172. doi:10.1016/j.suc.2016.08.012

 9. Gielchinsky I, Suraqui E, Hidas G, et al. Pregnancy Rates after Testicular Torsion.
 J Urol.
 2016;196(3):852-855. doi:10.1016/j.juro.2016.04.066

 Answers to questions

 1. In testicular torsion, there is acute onset of pain.
-Fever is typically absent.
-Cremasteric reflex absent.
+The cremasteric reflex is absent.
 Scrotal lie may be transverse and cephalad compared to normal.
-Testicular elevation does not affect pain.
-Pyuria and dysuria are absent.
+Testicular elevation does not reduce pain.
+Fever, pyuria, and dysuria are absent.
 However, clinical signs can be unreliable.

 2. Blood flow to the testicles can be evaluated rapidly and the testicular anatomy can be assessed.
 Normal or increased blood flow is seen in epididymitis, while absent blood flow is indicative of torsion.
-Testicular rupture in trauma, can also be identified as can testicular tumors.
+Testicular rupture in trauma can also be identified as can testicular tumors.

 4. Detorsion within 6 hours of the onset of the torsion.

 5. Emergent scrotal exploration and testicular detorsion with bilateral testicular fixation (if the testicle was salvageable) or orchiectomy and contralateral fixation (if the affected testicle was not salvageable).